Pulling on a carbon nanotube¶

 fix_modify myber temp Tmid

 Note that a large distance of 120 Ångstroms was used for the box size along the z axis, to allow for larger deformation.
-In addition, the change_box command was placed before the displace_atoms to avoid issue with the CNT crossing the edge of the box.
+In addition, the change_box command was placed before the displace_atoms to avoid having the CNT crossing the edge of the box.

-Here, let us impose a constant velocity deformation using the atoms of one edge, while maintaining the other edge fix.
-Do to so, one needs to cancel the forces (thus the acceleration) on the atoms of the edges using the setforce command and set the value of the velocity along the z direction.
+Here, let us impose a constant velocity deformation using the atoms of one edge while maintaining the other edge fixed (note that for the unbreakable CNT, the motion was imposed on the 2 edges).

 First, as an equilibration step, let us set the velocity to 0 for the atoms of both edges.
 Let us fully constrain the edges.
-Add the following lines to LAMMPS:
+Add the following lines into LAMMPS:

 fix mysf1 carbon_bot setforce 0 0 0